User Guide

 Note:

-is based on the new list.
-You can use the list
+The find command returns a new list.
+Any commands performed after find is based on the new list.
+You can use the list command to return to the original list.

 Input Shortcut:

-f n/PET_NAME
+Format: f n/PET_NAME

 Updating